-- Speed.
+- Speed

-- Double-park.
+- Double-park

-- Park across a white or yellow line.
+- Park across a white or yellow line

-- Park in a fire lane.
+- Park in a fire lane

-- Sit in parked cars during school hours.
+- Sit in parked cars during school hours

 Students may be subject to disciplinary action for violation of these rules.
-The district may have cars towed that are parked in violation of these rules.
+The district may tow cars that are parked in violation of these rules.